DukeStatSci/github_auth_guide/README.md

 ```

 You will then be prompted to enter this public key to GitHub, via the
-provided link, you can also select Yes here to have the function open a
+provided link.
+You can also select Yes here to have the function open a
 browser window directly to this page.

 ``` r